 What does it mean to have a purpose?
 And if there is such a thing, why does it matter?

 Let’s take Nelson Mandela, for example.
 An anti-apartheid leader in South Africa, he spent 27 years in prison doing hard labor, somehow managing to complete a degree from the University of London while imprisoned.
-Eventually, he became the first South African president chosen in a fully democratic election, winning the Nobel Peace Prize and becoming a symbol of freedom and perseverance all over the world.
+Eventually, he became the first South African president chosen in a fully democratic election, winning the Nobel Peace Prize and becoming a symbol of freedom and perseverance worldwide.

 During Mandela’s prison stay, he was offered release in exchange for a promise that his organization would give up its right to an armed struggle for freedom, but he refused.
 Why would he give up his chance at liberty?
 And how could someone spend so many years in prison and maintain his integrity, leadership ability, and even his sanity?
 Mandela knew his purpose.
-He wanted to bring peace and to win the right for the black majority to vote in the elections.
+He wanted to bring peace and win the black majority’s right to vote in the elections.
 Everything he did was shaped and honed by his purpose.

 Although it may not seem like it at the moment, you, too, have a unique, specific purpose in life.
 What’s more, you have the mental and behavioral traits to help you accomplish this purpose!
 Sound too good to be true?
 It isn’t.

 We enable people every day to achieve happiness and direction with in-depth assessments and sound psychological principles.

 - Identify your purpose by understanding God’s purpose for you,

 - Understand how your specific mental and behavioral traits will help you accomplish this purpose, and

 - Create a plan for achieving your purpose.